 We test goodwill for impairment at least annually on November 30, or more frequently if events or changes in circumstances indicate that the carrying amount of goodwill may not be recoverable.
 The Company has elected to assess goodwill for impairment by first performing a qualitative assessment to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying amount as a basis of determining whether it is necessary to perform the quantitative goodwill impairment test.
 We have one reporting unit.
 Accordingly, our review of goodwill impairment indicators is performed at the entity-wide level.
 This requires us to assess and make judgments regarding a variety of factors, including clinical data results, business plans, anticipated future cash flows, economic projections and other market data.
-Because there are inherent uncertainties involved in these factors, significant differences between these estimates and actual results could result in future impairment charges and could materially impact our future financial results.
+Because there are inherent uncertainties involved in these factors, significant differences between these estimates and actual results could result in future impairment entigates and could materially impact our future financial results.
 The goodwill of \$12.6 million recognized to December 31, 2021 wholly relates to the acquisition of Avidea Technologies, Inc. on December 10, 2021.
 No events or circumstances changed during the year ended December 31, 2021 that would indicate that the fair value of the reporting unit is below the carrying amount.
-We will perform an impairment assessment of the Company's assets including goodwill and intangible assets in the first quarter of 2022 as the Company has experienced a sustained decline in the price of its ADSs in the first quarter of 2022 which is a potential indicator that it is more likely than not that a goodwill impairment exists.
-The impairment assessment could lead to an impairment charge for the first quarter of 2022.
+We will perform an impairment assessment of the price of its ADSs in the first quarter of 2022 which is a potential indicator that it is more likely than not that a goodwill impairment exists.
+The impairment exists.
+The first quarter of 2022.